raphaelameaume/fragment/docs/guide/using-triggers.md

 # Using triggers

 Triggers are functions you can call imperatively from your sketch file to make it *interactive*.
-They can also be triggered when a prop changes when setted up through the UI.
+They can also be assigned on a prop through the UI.

 ## From a sketch